charlax/professional-programming/README.md

 - [ConwaysLaw](https://martinfowler.com/bliki/ConwaysLaw.html), MartinFowler.com (regarding organization, check out my [engineering-management](https://github.com/charlax/engineering-management/) list).
 - [The C4 model for visualising software architecture](https://c4model.com/)
 - [If Architects had to work like Programmers](http://www.gksoft.com/a/fun/architects.html)
+- [The Next 700 Stateless Services](https://blog.seekerror.org/the-next-700-stateless-services), Henning Rohde.
+This article is part of a series of four articles that challenge the stateless microservice approach.
+A very refreshing take, very well written.
+  - [Stateless services lack] agency.
+The request-driven design is not always adequate.
+Sometimes actions need to be taken outside the lifetime of a request, such as periodic checks, expiration, and similar background processing.
+Such actions do not fit nicely into the stateless design.
+They have to be initiated by an external trigger, such as a global cron job (which is semantically and operationally part of the service) or coordinated internally, which deviates from the purity of the stateless design.
+Either option adds complexity.
+- [The Plumber's Approach to Distributed Systems](https://blog.seekerror.org/the-plumbers-approach-to-distributed-systems) by the same author argues for considering stateful services:
+  - The plumber's approach is particularly suitable for low-latency distributed systems with non-trivial in-memory state or concurrency control requirements.
+The simplicity of single-threaded active work handlers is also beneficial.
+Of course, if the standard passive stateless design works without contortions, there is no need to complicate matters.

 #### Architecture patterns